Naturally Clean Your Kitchen Utensils

 - 1 cup water

-- 2 tablespoons rinse aid for dishwashers (optional)
+- And, finally, 2 tablespoons rinse aid for dishwashers (optional)

 How do I make it?

-- Wash and cut the lemons (unpeeled) into small pieces.
+- Firstly, wash and cut the lemons (unpeeled) into small pieces.

-- Add the lemon pieces and salt to a blender and process until well mixed.
-Add the vinegar, water and rinse aid and blend on high for several minutes until thoroughly mixed.
+- Then add the lemon pieces and salt to a blender and process until well mixed.
+After that, add the vinegar, water and rinse aid and blend on high for several minutes until thoroughly mixed.

-- Put the mixture in a saucepan over medium heat for about 15 minutes, stirring constantly with a wooden spoon to prevent sticking.
+- Then put the mixture into a saucepan over medium heat for about 15 minutes.
+After that, stir it constantly with a wooden spoon to prevent sticking.

 - Pour the mixture into a bowl and let cool.
 It may form a solid layer as it cools.

-- When cool, pour into a container with a lid and store in the refrigerator.
+- Finally, when cool, pour into a container with a lid and store in the refrigerator.

 - Use like your regular dish soap, using two tablespoons as usual.

-As you can see, cleaning with natural products is super easy and really economical.
+As you can see, to clean your kitchen utensils with natural products is super easy and really economical.
 You’ll avoid the health problems that harsh chemical products can cause in addition to doing something positive for the environment.
 Try these alternatives to clean your kitchen utensils and share your experience.